rahra/smrender/README.md

 [Abenteueland](http://www.abenteuerland.at/smrender/) which I will keep up for a while.

-Older versions of Smrender have been moved to the [archive/](https://www.abenteuerland.at/download/smrender/archive/) directory.
+Even older versions of Smrender have been moved to the [archive/](https://www.abenteuerland.at/download/smrender/archive/) directory.

 ## Documentation